danaikorre/dsmanufacturing.github.io/index.md

 With an aim to build skills that allow participants to directly apply their learning, the course features
 * seminars by guest speakers from academia and industry illustrating application of data visualisation in a variety of fields and the benefits this brings to creating value and gaining a competitive edge
 * mini tutorials for a selection of free, open source and commercial data visualisation and visual analytics tools
-* dedicated support for defining a data visualisation brief, creating a design to meet the requirements identified, and, within the constraints of the course. building a visualisation-driven solution.
+* dedicated support to define a data visualisation brief, ideally using participants' own data, create a design to meet the requirements identified, and, within the constraints of the course, build a visualisation-driven solution.

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.